nasa/cumulus-orca/tasks/request_files/README.md

             ClientError: Raises ClientErrors from restore_object.

     task(event: Dict, context: object) -> Dict[str, Any]
-        Task called by the handler to perform the work.
+        Pulls information from os.environ, utilizing defaults if needed.
-        This task will call the restore_request for each file.
-Restored files will be kept for {exp_days} days before they expire.
-A restore request will be tried up to {retries} times if it fails, waiting {retry_sleep_secs} between each attempt.
+        Then calls inner_task.
             Args:
-                Note that because we are using CumulusMessageAdapter, this does not directly correspond to Lambda input.
+                Note that because we are using CumulusMessageAdapter, this may not directly correspond to Lambda input.
                 event: A dict with the following keys:
                     'config' (dict): A dict with the following keys:
                         'glacier-bucket' (str): The name of the glacier bucket from which the files